 So I chalked it up to period cramps, because I knew I wasn’t pregnant.

-Then…my nipples started to get sore again.
+But then…my nipples started to get sore again.
 A few days before my “expected period.”

 And I was like oh come ON body, nipple soreness when ovulating AND when getting my period?!

 I waited a few more days for my period to come.

 Day 44 passed without a period (as expected).